 If you’re uncertain where to start but still need a workflow management tool, then we would highly recommend giving Tallyfy a try.
 It provides a free trial with NO-CREDIT CARD required.
 On top of that, it is cost-effective, easy-to-implement, and has a wide variety of integrations which you may use.

-Give it a try here and dive deep into the automated world.
+Give it a try start and dive deep into the world of automation.

 Automation nowadays is not only preferable; it is vital.
 This is why we, at Tallyfy, are here to support you throughout this complex, yet replete with adventures, transition period.